omise/card.js/README.md

 ```

 ### Override the config

-Also, it is possible to override the default parameters config.
-For instant, you might be create two buttons that the first button to check out your order with an original price and second button for a discount price that will show when user input some of coupon code.
+Also, it is possible to override the default parameters configurations.
+For instant, you might want to create two buttons that the first button to check out your order with an original price and second button for a different price that will show when user selects a diffent order variation.

 ```html
 <script type="text/javascript">
     // Set default parameters